Validating the CROCODILE model within the AGORA galaxy simulation framework: Results and Discussion

 We begin by verifying that our gravity solvers, TreePM (2nd order) in \gthree versus FMM-PM (4th order) in \gfour for cosmological runs, produce consistent dark matter distributions independent of baryonic physics.
 Figure~\ref{fig:proj_DM} shows the dark matter density projections at $z=7$ in the zoom-in cosmological simulation.
-The dark matter distributions are visually indistinguishable.
-Both codes reproduce the filamentary cosmic web structure feeding the central halo, with satellite halos positioned identically along the filaments.
-The central halo exhibits the same stretched morphology in both projections, and the density contrast between filaments and voids is comparable.
+The~dark matter distributions are visually indistinguishable.
+Both codes reproduce the filamentary cosmic web structure feeding the central halo, with~satellite halos positioned identically along the filaments.
+The~central halo exhibits the same stretched morphology in both projections, and~the density contrast between filaments and voids is~comparable.

 Quantitative analysis confirms this visual agreement.
-The spherical density profiles (Figure~\ref{fig:surf_12}, leftmost panel) show dark matter profiles converging to within $< 0.05$ dex at all radii except the innermost 500 pc, where a deviation of $\sim 0.1$ dex ($\sim 25\%$) appears.
-This deviation is consistent with other comparisons of dark matter only density profiles.
-The nIFTy galaxy cluster comparison \citep{Sembolini_2016} found $\sim 20\%$ discrepancies in inner and outer dark matter profiles even between different flavors of the same base code (GADGET-2 vs. GADGET-3).
-Similarly, AGORA Paper I \citep{Kim_2013} reported central ($r < 1$ kpc) deviations of $\sim 20\%$ between codes for a slightly smaller halo ($M_{\rm vir} = 1.7 \times 10^{11}$ M$_\odot$ at $z=0$), also between different flavors of the same code.
+The~spherical density profiles ({Figure} ~\ref{fig:surf_12}, leftmost panel) show dark matter profiles converging to within $<$0.05 dex at all radii except the innermost 500 pc, where a deviation of $\sim 25\%$) appears.
+This deviation is consistent with other comparisons of dark matter-only density profiles.
+The~nIFTy galaxy cluster comparison \citep{Sembolini_2016} found $\sim 20\%$ between codes for a slightly smaller halo ($M_{\rm vir} = 1.7 \times 10^{11} M_\odot$ at $z=0$), also between different flavors of the same~code.

-We attribute these small differences to the low particle counts at the inner kpc radius, with a noisy distribution that makes fluctuations in the profile common.
-This is also suggested by the dark matter profiles in our other runs, which do not always manifest a divergence at $r < 1$~kpc (see Figures~\ref{fig:surf_12},\ref{fig:surf_3} , and \ref{fig:surf_fid}).
-When baryonic physics is included, the deviations persist and are dominated by hydrodynamic and feedback processes rather than gravity-solver artifacts.
+We attribute these small differences to the low particle counts at the inner kpc radius, with~a noisy distribution that makes fluctuations in the profile common.
+This is also suggested by the dark matter profiles in our other runs, which do not always manifest a divergence at $r < 1$~kpc (see {Figures} \ref{fig:surf_12}, \ref{9}a and \ref{13}a).
+When including baryonic physics, the~deviations persist and are dominated by hydrodynamic and feedback processes rather than gravity-solver~artifacts.

-We therefore conclude that the TreePM and FMM-PM algorithms produce numerically convergent dark matter distributions at our $80$~pc spatial resolution.
-This ensures that all subsequent divergences in baryonic runs arise primarily from gas physics and feedback models.
+Therefore, we conclude that the TreePM and FMM-PM algorithms produce numerically convergent dark matter distributions at our $80$~pc spatial resolution.
+This ensures that all subsequent divergences in baryonic runs arise primarily from gas physics and feedback~models.

-\subsection{Hydrodynamics and cooling}
+\subsection{Hydrodynamics and~Cooling}